moulos-lab/better4u/03_prs_derivation/distribute_loo.md

 # Assuming this is the BMI name in covariates, otherwise adjust accordingly
 trait <- "bmi"

-# Your cohort name, e.g. BIB
+# Your cohort name, e.g. HUA
 cohort <- "YOUR_COHORT_NAME"

 # Then, with the downloaded PRS score files